-Agencies' perception of the findings in the audits of their agency reflected the same uneven quality of findings across OSIG's performance audits.
+Audited agencies' perception of audit findings reflected the same uneven quality across OSIG's performance audits.
 Just more than half of the agencies that have been the subject of a performance audit believed findings in the audit were either "useful" or "somewhat useful."
 This demonstrates that in certain cases, the performance audits were likely worth their associated administrative burden.
-The remaining agencies, though, responding to JLARC's survey reported that research findings were "not useful."
+The remaining agencies responding to JLARC's survey, though, reported that research findings were "not useful."
 These agencies most frequently indicated OSIG's research findings were not useful because they were not supported by adequate evidence.